 SPOT 7 Objectives

-SPOT 7, like all the SPOT missions, is aimed at supplying high-resolution, wide-area optical imagery.
+SPOT 7, like all of the SPOT missions, was aimed at supplying high-resolution, wide-area optical imagery.
 This was designed to improve the knowledge and management of Earth's resources, detecting and forecasting phenomena involving climatology and oceanography, and monitoring human activities and natural phenomena.

 SPOT 7 Instruments

 Two identical NAOMI instruments were on board SPOT 7 and provided data up to 1.5 m spatial resolution panchromatic and multispectral.
 They were able to operate in two modes, either simultaneously or individually.
 In simultaneous mode the swath was 120 km and in individual mode the swath was 60 km.

 |Swath Width||60 km|